samia-dola/Walmart-Sales-Analysis/README.md

 - ***Product Analysis***

-  Conduct the product analysis on data to understand the different product lines, best performing product lines and the product lines that need to be improved.
+  Conduct the product analysis of data to understand the different product lines, best performing product lines and the product lines that need to be improved.
 1. How many unique product lines are there in the sales table?
 2. Which product line is the most popular?
 3. Which product line generated the maximum revenue?
 4. Which product category had the highest VAT?
-5. What is the product quality by product category when average sales are less than 5.5?
+5. What is the product quality by product category when the average sales are less than 5.5?
 6. Which branch sold more products than average product sold?
 7. What is the most popular product line based on gender?
 8. What is the average rating of each product line?

 - ***Sales Analysis***

-  The aim of sales analysis is to answer the question of the sales trends of product.
-The result will use to measure the effectiveness of each sales strategy the business applies and what modificatoins     need to gain more sales.
+The aim of the sales analysis is to answer the question about the sales trends of product.
+The result will be used to measure the effectiveness of each sales strategy the business applies to and what modifications are needed to gain more sales.
 1. When are the most sales made during the day?
 2. Which day of the week has the highest sales?
 3. What is the total monthly revenue?